Get involved

 We ask those interested in befriending to attend our information and training courses, which currently take place 3 times a year.
 There is no obligation to become a volunteer befriender at the end, this can be a opportunity to learn more about refugee issues and befriending, before deciding about volunteering.
 After the course, those interested in befriending can apply.
 That application process includes two references, an enhanced DBS check and a short informal interview.

-Our next training course will be on Saturday 8 February 2025.
+Our next training course will be in June 2026- date coming soon!

 If you would like more information when its available, please contact Jasmine, our Befriending Co-ordinator via jasmine@restore-uk.org